Martha J. B. Thomas: Career and research

-Awards and honors
+Awards, honors and memberships

+Thomas was an active member in the American Chemical Society, holding several officer positions in her local section.
+She was a director of the American Institute of Chemists and published papers as a member of the Electrochemical Society.
+She was an active member and officer of the Society of Women Engineers (SWE), joining in 1951 during the organizations founding days.
+She was the Boston Section President.

-Thomas was awarded the Achievement Award of the Society of Women Engineers 1965.
-The award was given "in recognition of her significant contributions to the science of chemistry as an engineer, educator, and administrator, while fulfilling her duties as a wife and mother."
-She was an active member of the organisation.
+In 1965, Thomas was awarded the Achievement Award of the Society of Women Engineers in recognition of her significant contributions to the science of chemistry as an engineer, educator, and administrator, while fulfilling her duties as a wife and mother.

+In 1966, she received the Golden Plate Award as "Woman Engineer of the Year" in the category of Science and Exploration.
+Thomas is also listed in the American Men and Women of Science, making the list before 1971 when it was still called American Men of Science.

+In 1969, Thomas was named a Fellow of the American Institute of Chemists.

+In 1983, she was the recipient of a Distinguished Alumni Award from Boston University.

-In 1991 she was named the New England Inventor by the Museum of Science in Boston, an award given to individuals "whose application of science and technology, creativity, and independent thought has positively impacted society".
+In 1991 she was named the New England Inventor by the Museum of Science in Boston, an award given to individuals whose application of science and technology, creativity, and independent thought has positively impacted society.

-She was the recipient of a Distinguished Alumni Award from Boston University.

 Personal life

 Martha Jane Bergin married George Thomas, a government scientist, at St Brigid's Church in Millbury on 29 October 1955 and they had four daughters, Augusta, Anne, Abigail and Susan.

-On retirement in 1990, the couple moved Westport, Massachusetts, and after her husband's death, Thomas moved to live with her daughter Susan's family in Royal Palm Beach Florida.
+On retirement in 1990, the couple moved to Westport, Massachusetts, and after her husband's death, Thomas moved to live with her daughter Susan's family in Royal Palm Beach Florida.

 Martha J.B.
 Thomas died at her home on 16 Oct 2006 at the age of 80.
+Her funeral was held at St. Mary's Church Winchester, MA.
 She was buried in Holyhood Cemetery in Brighton Massachusetts.